hasura/graphql-engine/docs/graphql/cloud/getting-started/cloud-databases/index.rst

 Guides
 ------

-Check out the following guides for tutorials on how to use Hasura Cloud with an existing database provided by specific cloud vendors.
+Check out the following guides for tutorials on how to use Hasura Cloud with a new or existing database provided by specific cloud vendors.

 .. toctree::
    :maxdepth: 1
    :titlesonly:

-   AWS Postgres <aws-postgres>
+   AWS RDS Postgres <aws-postgres>
    GCP <gcp>
    Azure <azure>
    Digital Ocean <digital-ocean>
    Aiven <aiven>
    Timescale Cloud <timescale-cloud>
    YugaByte <yugabyte>
-   AWS Aurora <aws-aurora>
+   AWS RDS Aurora <aws-aurora>